“I can never remember my dreams so Mr. Yourgrau’s stories are a pretty good substitute.”— David Byrne

-Writer and performer Barry Yourgrau is the author of much-admired books of surreal brief stories, including Wearing Dad’s Head, Haunted Traveller, A Man Jumps Out of An Airplane, and The Sadness of Sex, in whose film version he starred.
-He’s the only American author who’s written short fiction for Japanese cellphone publication (keitai sosetsu) His books have a fine following in in Japan.
-He’s also the author of anti-kids’s stories for kids, Nastybook.
+Writer-performer Barry Yourgrau is the author of books of surreal, funny, intensely short stories, including A Man Jumps Out of An Airplane, Wearing Dad’s Head, Haunted Traveller, and The Sadness of Sex, in whose film version he starred.

-Yourgrau’s fictions have appeared in The Paris Review, VICE, Story, Bomb, Poetry, Film Comment, and various anthologies.
-He’s written for the NY Times, New Yorker.com, Wall St. Journal, Spin, Paris Review Daily, The Baffler, Huffington Post, Salon, Independent (U.K.), Artforum, and elsewhere.
-He blogs for PsychologyToday.com.
+Yourgrau’s fictions have appeared in The Paris Review, VICE, Story, Bomb, Poetry, Film Comment, Monkey Business Int’l, Little Star, and various anthologies.
+He’s written for the NY Times, New Yorker.com, Wall St. Journal, Spin, Paris Review Daily, The Baffler, HuffPost, Salon, Independent (U.K.), Artforum, etc. He’s blogged for PsychologyToday.com.